cjcarlson/embarcadero/README.md

 - variable importance
 - stepwise variable elimination
 - AUC calculation
+- a 95% credible interval from the posterior distribution

 It's aggressively incomplete, with more to come hopefully.
 That would ideally include:
-- prediction quantiles from the posteriors (easy, next to be added)
 - automatic Nice Plots for partials
 - parallelized prediction to Make More Faster